-• We introduce the concept of $\eta$ -guaranteed delivery, which guarantees that the ratio of delivery-failure nodes is at most $1-\eta$ .
+• We introduce the concept of $\eta$ -guaranteed delivery, which guarantees that the ratio of delivery-failure nodes is at most $1 - \eta$ .
 Based on this concept, we study the relationship between the critical transmission power and the ratio of delivery-failure nodes, which provides a more general characterization of the many-to-one deliverability of greedy routing compared to the previous works.

 • We derive analytical upper bounds on critical transmission power for the $\eta$ -guaranteed delivery under Signal-to-Interference-plus-Noise-Ratio (SINR in short) [21] model.
-Simulation and real-world experimental results are provided to validate our analysis results.
+Simulation and realworld experimental results are provided to validate our analysis results.

-• We further conduct our analysis with the consideration of network congestion and link collision to provide a more accurate characterization of the deliverability of greedy routing.
+• We further conduct our analysis considering the effects of network congestion, link collision and holes on data deliverability, and provide a more accurate characterization of the deliverability of greedy routing.

 The remainder of this paper is organized as follows.
-Section II reviews the related work.
-Section III describes the problem definition and the system model used in this paper.
-In Sections IV and V, we derive the upper bounds on critical transmission power with and without network congestion and link collision considerations.
-Section VI presents the numerical analysis, simulation results and real-world experimental results.
-Section VII concludes our work with remarks on our future work.
+Section 2 reviews the related work.
+Section 3 describes the problem definition and the system model used in this paper.
+In Sections 4 and 5, we derive the upper bounds on critical transmission power without and with network congestion and link collision considerations.
+Section 6 additionally considers holes and analyzes the effects of holes on the data deliverability of greedy routing.
+Section 7 presents the numerical solution of upper bounds on critical transmission power.
+Section 8 describes the numerical analysis, simulation results and real-world experimental results.
+Section 9 concludes our work with remarks on our future work.

-II.
-RELATED WORK
+2 RELATED WORK

 Greedy forwarding with geographical locations in a WSN may fail at void nodes.
-The most well-known method to handle the problem is face routing [9].
-It planarizes the network graph and forwards a message along one or a sequence of adjacent faces, which provides progress towards the destination node.
+The most well-known method to handle the problem is face routing [9], [22], which requires planarization.
+Face routing planarizes the network graph and forwards a message along one or a sequence of adjacent faces, which provides progress towards the destination node.
+However, face routing can perform poorly comparing to optimum route and can be impractical to maintain information of the extremely large planar faces.
+Therefore, adaptive face routing and various types of greedy-face-greedy routing methods are investigated in [22].
 Another method is using virtual coordinates.
-Sarkar et al. [22] propose to compute a new embedding of the sensors in the plane such that greedy forwarding with the virtual coordinates guarantees delivery.
+Sarkar et al. [23] proposed to compute a new embedding of the sensors in the plane such that greedy forwarding with the virtual coordinates guarantees delivery.